|FOR SALE & GALLERY||RADIOLA INFO||WHAT'S NEW||RESOURCES|

 1) Many, if not most will lack the brightness that you enjoy on modern TV's.
 This is especially true on the small (3" & 7" TV's with electrostatic deflection) as they are best viewed in subdued, indirect lighting with the brightness and contrast adjusted so that the picture does not "bloom" or blur.
 You will have to adjust the picture and fine tuning controls when you change channels.

-2) The sound may sometimes buzz and change with picture content, heavy contrasted images with a lot of text will often cause a load buzz that you cannot get rid of.
-This is due to the antiquated sound circuitry that early TV's had.
+2) The sound may sometimes buzz and change with picture content, heavy contrasted images with a lot of text will often cause a buzzing sound that you cannot get rid of.
+This is due to the outdated sound circuitry that early TV's had.
 Little effort was made to improve the sound until the late 1970's when great improvement was made.
 There were several different sound circuits used in the TV's made in the 1940's & '50's.
 Tuning in the sound (using the fine tuning) is critical on many early TV's.

 3) Most TV sets built in the 1940's & '50's will not perform well on cable, most of these early sets did not have the "traps" to filter out adjacent channels that are present on cable.
 These adjacent channels will cause interference on the channel above or below them.
 For those of you who remember, in the days before cable and we had to rely on outside antennas (or "rabbit ears").
-The channels were spaced, seldom would you receive adjacent channels in the same locale (channel 4 and 5 being the exception), channel 2 & 3 or 7 & 8 for example, would not be broadcast in the same reception area.
+The channels were spaced so you could not receive adjacent channels in the same locale (channel 4 and 5 being the exception), channel 2 & 3 or 7 & 8 for example, would not be broadcast in the same reception area.

 4) As the sets warm up you may have to adjust the horizontal or vertical hold controls (these controls no longer exist in modern sets).
 On some sets, these controls are located on the rear.
 It may take a while for the picture to totally fill out the screen as it's impossible to replace all the original components and some have to heat up to stabilize.
 I make the final adjustments on a restored set after it's been on for about 20 minutes or so.